nikwin/nikwin.github.io/_posts/2026-08-19-whosThatBrown.md

 I do not think that I have seen this kind of game made by people outside of games for people outside of games in a long time.
 By definition, it cannot be on Itch.
 Mobile has coagulated.
 Probably I am just old.

 If I were to imagine someone like Rich Brian to make a game for one of his songs, I expect the game would look very similar to Who's That Brown.
-I think the retro-pastiche would draw from the same aeshetics despite being made a decade later.
+I think the retro-pastiche would draw from the same aesthetics despite being made a decade later.
 I would still expect arcade pixel art instead of blocky 3D.

 However, Charli XCX's music video for "1999" has the isometric graphics of *The Sims*.
 It is a shame that she did not make the full game to go along with that.
 I would love to play Charli XCX meets *The Sims*.